markr155/to-do-list/README.md

 todo display to be
    compltdCheck| Title     detailsBtn | Due Date | Priority | Delete

-figure out how to add a check mark for completed
-    strikethrough todo that's completed

 make projects list clickable with styles view all button to make project 'cards' that show the current ToDos
             project1